tidyparse/tidyparse/README.md

 Tidyparse also accepts holes (`_`) in the test case.
 Providing such a test case will suggest candidates that are consistent with the provided CFG.

 <img width="1524" alt="Screen Shot 2022-05-12 at 10 54 52 PM" src="https://user-images.githubusercontent.com/175716/168202639-fa1ec0e9-eac9-4979-a9d6-26351e259aa6.png">

+### Notes

+* Currently, rendering is done on-the-fly but may not reflect the current state of the editor.
+To refresh the display, type an extra whitespace character.
+* The grammar is sensitive to whitespace characters.
+Each nonterminal must be separated by at least one whitespace character.
+* There is currently no lexical analysis.
+Each terminal in the grammar corresponds to a single token in text.
+All names must be specified in the grammar.